Electron Currents from Gradual Heating in Tilted Dirac Cone Materials

-An interesting feature of Eq.~\eqref{j-transverse} in the tilted Dirac/Weyl materials is a genuine effect where temporal variations generate currents: We note that in a linear hydrodynamic theory the term in the brackets in this equation are already first order, and therefore at this order ${\cal P}^{\mu\nu}\to g^{\mu\nu}$.
-Therefore the spatial component $J^i$ of the current (in addition to the first term $nu^i$) will acquire a contribution proportional to $\partial_0\mu$ and $\partial_0 T$ which is accompanied by the tilt parameters $g^{i0}=-\zeta^i$.
+An interesting feature of Eq.~\eqref{j-transverse} in the tilted Dirac/Weyl materials is a genuine effect where temporal variations generate currents: We note that in a linear hydrodynamic theory the terms in the brackets in these equations are already first order, and therefore at this order ${\cal P}^{\mu\nu}\to g^{\mu\nu}$.
+Therefore the spatial component $J^i$ of the current (in addition to the first term $nu^i$) will acquire a contribution proportional to $\partial_0\mu$ and $\partial_0 T$ which is accompanied by \hlt{the factor $g^{i0}$ that is nothing but the tilt parameter $=-\zeta^i$}.
 This effect is solely dependent on the tilt parameters $\zeta^i$ and vanishes for upright Dirac/Weyl systems where $\zeta^i=0$.
-Therefore, we extend the conventional thermoelectric coefficients to account for this through additional transport coefficients $\beta^i$ and $\gamma^i$ in Eqns.~\eqref{J_i} and~\eqref{Q_i}.
+That is why, we extend the conventional thermoelectric coefficients in Eqns.~\eqref{J_i} and~\eqref{Q_i} \hlt{to account for this important observation by introducing} additional transport coefficients $\beta^i$ and $\gamma^i$.